 $12 million (total including pre-existing activities), 2014–2018

 The extractives sector will be a focus of Australia’s development cooperation with Mongolia in the years ahead.
 The Australia-Mongolia Extractives Program (AMEP) is the main vehicle for our engagement.
-The program uses Australian and global expertise to assist the sustainable development of Mongolia’s mining sector by assisting Mongolian Government agencies to improve regulation and governance.
+The program uses Australian and global expertise to support the sustainable development of Mongolia’s mining sector by assisting Mongolian Government agencies to improve regulation and governance.

 Mongolia Vocational Training in the Minerals Resource Sector